 "It never works out for the dipshit in the mask"

 The Scream franchise has always been a divisive one among horror fans, with opinions varying wildly on which installments stand out from the rest.
 The only general consensus seems to be that Scream 3 is among the worst and the original is among the best.
 But every fan I know I has a different rank ordering of the series.
-So despite some positive buzz, I approached Scream VI with a degree of skepticism, especially after finding the previous entry, confusingly titled Scream (5), to be a bit of a letdown compared to the rest of the series.
+So despite some positive buzz, I approached Scream VI with a degree of skepticism, especially after finding the previous entry by director team Radio Silence, the confusingly titled Scream (5), to be a bit of a letdown compared to the rest of the series.

 While it’s a net positive entry in the franchise, Scream VI is not without its problems.
+And it frankly doesn’t go quite far enough to justify the series ongoing existence.
 Like all of the other entries in the series (with the arguable exception of the original), the film runs about 15-20 minutes too long, with the result being that the final stretch loses quite a bit of the film’s narrative momentum.
 But the reveal of Ghostface’s identity is more intriguing and mold-breaking than part 5, which pulled an unsatisfying double-reverse fakeout.

 Two other, related issues that plague Scream VI: First, the characters are making dum-dum decisions left and right.
 It’s the exact kind of horror movie idiocy that Scream has taunted in the past.
 And when the characters subsequently get stabbed, the movie lets an astonishing number of victims survive.
 This considerably lowers the sense stakes and danger, making it harder to take the threat of Ghostface seriously.
-If they’re going to get stabbed and survive, why do I care what they do?
+If every main character who gets stab makes a miraculous recovery, why should I ever be scared on their behalf?

-Despite these shortcomings, Scream VI is a worthy addition to the reliable franchise, thanks in large part to its fresh setting and strong character dynamics.
+Despite these shortcomings, Scream VI is an easy watch, a perfectly decent addition to the reliable franchise, thanks in large part to its fresh setting and strong character dynamics.
 I would place it in the same approximate tier as Scream 2 and Scream 4, though at the bottom of that tier.
 It doesn’t reach the same high points as those outings, but it’s a little more consistently tense and engaging throughout its runtime.

-Scream VI is a ultimately a satisfying slasher.
-It has enough connective thread to satisfy fans of the series but brings in some fresh ideas to keep things interesting.
-Scream may be running out of ways to break new clever ground in its meta-commentary, but so long as it can maintain its zesty comic tone and solid stabby scares, I’ll keep watching.
+Scream VI is an ultimately a satisfying but inconsequential slasher.
+It has enough connective thread to the rest of the series to satisfy Scream-heads, but brings in some fresh ideas to keep it interesting.
+Scream may be running out of ways to break new clever ground in its horror meta-commentary, but so long as it can maintain its punchy comic tone and solid stabby scares, I’ll keep watching.

 My ranking: Scream 1 > Scream 2 > Scream 4 > Scream 6 > Scream 5 > Scream 3